KiyonoKara/HTTPS-Requests-Scala/README.md

 A compact and modest implementation for making HTTP/HTTP requests in Scala.

 ## Overview
 An object-oriented approach to helping create HTTP/HTTPS requests, and a partial implementation & wrapper of Java's networking package with great help from Scala's Source library.
 This library simplifies the making of HTTP/HTTPS requests and wraps a number of Java's `HttpURLConnection` class in Scala.
+There are many features and checks being added to make the most optimal HTTP/HTTPS requests in Scala.

 ## Usage
 The main purpose of this repository is to provide an implementation for making HTTP/HTTPS requests.
 Some use cases for this implementation is getting data from an URL or sending data to an API.